 “Because we understand Israeli history and because we take the Bible seriously, it never surprises us when enemies set their bullseye on the Jewish people.
 I want you to know that we are on the ground in all the border communities to provide direct assistance to those in harm’s way and to better secure those communities,” said Yael Eckstein, President of The Fellowship.
 “We have reallocated resources to provide eight mobile bomb shelters where they are needed the most and have reserved $100,000 to provide immediate emergency needs to the terror struck cities in Southern Israel.”

 Since its inception, The Fellowship has worked to provide assistance to those in the global Jewish community who need it the most.
 In some circumstances, this has involved providing lifesaving food assistance or shelter.
-In other circumstances, The Fellowship has provided physical security and bomb shelters, and facilitated emergency evacuations from troubled areas to the safety of the state of Israel.
+In other circumstances, The Fellowship has provided physical security and bomb shelters when rockets barrage, and facilitated emergency evacuations from troubled areas to the safety of the state of Israel.
 Just last week, in response to the terrible attack on a synagogue in Poway, California, The Fellowship announced an effort to better secure every synagogue in need in the world.

 “Unfortunately, now, we need emergency help to deploy more assistance in Israel.
 We have requests for 53 more mobile shelters for the border towns of Sdot Negev, Hof Ashkelon, Sha’ar HaNegev and Eshkol,” said Eckstein.
 “With Iran’s clandestine involvement in this conflict, the situation will likely get worse before it gets better.
 Israel’s security forces will handle the terrorists, but friends of Israel need to make sure that not a single Israeli falls through the cracks.
 Right now, countless Israeli children don’t have a bomb shelter to run to when the code red siren blares.
 We need to provide help immediately, and we must be ready if the situation escalates.
 We can’t wait until we need it.
 We need our Christian friends to help us prepare for a possible war.”